coredataengineers/CDE-BOOTCAMP/12_apache_kafka/00-Kafka-Overview/README.md

 [Mobile App]    ---> [Dashboard Service]

 **Problems**:
-<br> 1.
-Tightly coupled: Changes in one service break the others.
+* Tightly coupled: Changes in one service break the others.
-<br> 2.
-Fragile: If the destination is down, messages are lost or delayed.
+* Fragile: If the destination is down, messages are lost or delayed.
-<br> 3.
-Complex: Adding a new consumer means touching the producer code.
+* Complex: Adding a new consumer means touching the producer code.

+**Option 2**: Traditional Message Queues
+<br> Message queues (like RabbitMQ or ActiveMQ) improved decoupling but still had limits:

+* Messages are often removed after being read.
+* Not built for high throughput or large-scale replay.
+* Lacked storage—used for moving data, not persisting it.